clairesm/wmdd-ios-table-view/README.md

 # wmdd-ios-table-view
 In-class follow along.
-Created a Table View using xcode
+Created a Table View using xcode.